52North/arctic-sea/README.md

 #### [Faroe](https://github.com/52North/faroe)

 Faroe is a configuration API currently featuring a JSON and a SQLite backend.
-It allows the injection and automatic configuration of settings of various types in classes, including a Spring `BeanPostprocessor`.
+It enables the injection and automatic configuration of settings of various types in classes, including a Spring `BeanPostprocessor`.

 #### [Shetland](https://github.com/52North/shetland)